jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

       <td>Queen of Forests</td>
       <td>Female</td>
       <td>Wilderness, Plants</td>
       <td>In the Age of Might Makes Right, Embe was a popular deity of the Wood Elves.
 Some still worship her in Westerwood.
 Embe's sphere is the Whimsical Grove.
 It is an inescapable forest with towering trees.
 Mortals who find themselves in the Whimsical Grove are preyed upon by Angstworms.
 These are worm-like creatures are twenty feet long and have reptilian hides.
 Angstworms have no head, face, or eyes, but they have a mouth with razor-sharp teeth.
 Angstworms are also capable of levitating for short distances.
 Being in the presence of an Angstworm causes immediate terror.
 Embe's cults are called the Villiglads.
 They demolish mills and introduce dangerous animals and aggressively growing plants to the surrounding area.
 Those corrupted by Embe become Troggles.
 They begin to walk on all fours, develop a hunched back, and lose their vision.
 Troggles become very timid, and seek to escape by burrowing underground.
-Her symbol is a pan flute.</td>
+Her symbol is a pan flute.
+In Lodumpis, the equivalent of Embe is male, and is known as Terror the Incomprehensible One.</td>
     </tr>
   </tbody>
 </table>